Updated: Feb 2

 We experience the intricacies of his life and relationships.
 We glimpse his thoughts and relive his memories.
 We encounter moments of tenderness and love rather than simply cruelty and ambition.

-Despite his success Thomas Cromwell lives a precarious life.
-Despite his gradual and sustained accumulation of wealth and status he’s vulnerable to the life-threatening whims of his monarch and the envy of his peers.
-And it’s this element of ever-present danger that adds a delicious tension to Cromwell's story.
+Despite his success, Thomas Cromwell lives a precarious life.
+Despite his gradual and sustained accumulation of wealth and status, he’s vulnerable to the life-threatening whims of his monarch and the envy of his peers.
+And it’s this element of the ever-present danger that adds a delicious tension to Cromwell's story.

-Despite his wealth and privilege he’s an outsider and always will be.
-No matter how clever he is, or how accomplished he becomes, Cromwell’s never able to leave his origins behind.
+Despite his wealth and privilege, he’s an outsider and always will be.
+No matter how clever or accomplished he becomes, Cromwell’s never able to leave his origins behind.
 He'll always be the blacksmith's son made good.

 The Wolf Hall Trilogy is a superb imagining of one man’s life and the Tudor times in which he lived.

-I hope I’ve given you something to ponder over and that you'll give Wolf Hall a try.
-I know its long and elaborate but stick with it, it’s truly worth it.
+I hope I’ve given you something to ponder over and that you'll try Wolf Hall.
+I know it's long and elaborate, but stick with it; it’s truly worth it.